Retrofit 2 – Mocking HTTP Responses

 You can check out the full project here on Github.

-24 replies on “Retrofit 2 – Mocking HTTP Responses”
+24 responses to “Retrofit 2 – Mocking HTTP Responses”

 Excellent post!
 Id like to ask you one quick question about retrofit2: Have you managed to print your raw JSON responses from server in the positive case?
 I read that it’s possible with retrofit2 but can’t figure out how.
 The article was really useful and pleasant to read.
 Thanks.